What is Hyperinflation?

 Diversification has always been the primary way to mitigate risk over a long-term time horizon.
 Achieving a proper balance of different asset classes prevents the risks associated with any one class from adversely impacting the overall portfolio.

 Normally, various asset classes perform differently than one another during changes in the business cycle, so it is important to choose a variety of asset classes that don’t correlate with one another.
 For instance, when stocks increase in price, bonds tend to decrease.
-But because it’s nearly impossible to predict price movements, it is always advisable to have your money invested in both to avoid effects of hyperinflation.
+But because it’s nearly impossible to predict price movements, it is always advisable to have your money invested in both.

 Although gold can be expected to perform well in inflationary cycles, it could become very volatile in a hyper-inflationary spiral, especially in the heat of speculation which will drive price movements for awhile.
 By diversifying into other commodities and foreign currencies, a portfolio could achieve a greater level of stability.